DavidStrootman/Words/README.md

 ```python
 VARIABLE count
 ```
-BLOCKS uses one dictionary for all variables, both local and global.
+Words uses one dictionary for all variables, both local and global.
 Shadowing is not allowed, and all variables in functions that are not defined in the local scope must be passed as parameters.
 Using a global variable in a local scope will cause a compile error.
 #### ASSIGN